weijiekoh/malvarma/README.md

 ### 4. Optional: destroy the Raspberry Pi Zero and microSD card
-Following this visual guide, destroy particular components of the Raspberry Pi Zero using hand tools.
+Following this visual guide, destroy particular components of the Raspberry Pi Zero using sharp hand tools.
 Specifically, destroy the microSD card and the Raspberry Pi's BCM2835 processor.
 According to [Adafruit](https://cdn-learn.adafruit.com/downloads/pdf/introducing-the-raspberry-pi-zero.pdf), the Pi Zero's RAM sits on top of its processor, so be sure to destroy both.
 Wear eye protection and use a hammer and screwdriver or nail to break through